RodrigoFMuniz/Dart-estudos/README.md

 - Concurrent programming using isolates — independent workers that are similar to threads but don’t share memory, communicating only through messages (dart:isolate)
 - HTML elements and other resources for web-based applications that need to interact with the browser and the Document Object Model (DOM) (dart:html)

+# Dart: The platforms

+Dart’s compiler technology lets you run code in different ways:

+## Native platform:

+- For apps targeting mobile and desktop devices, Dart includes both a Dart VM with just-in-time (JIT) compilation and an ahead-of-time (AOT) compiler for producing machine code.

+## Web platform:

+- For apps targeting the web, Dart includes both a development time compiler (dartdevc) and a production time compiler (dart2js).
+Both compilers translate Dart into JavaScript.

 ## Static checker vs runtime checker

 ## Compiladores